 Resampling#

 This chapter introduces resampling methods, which are used to quantify the precision of an estimate.
-As examples, we’ll use results from a vaccine trial to estimate the efficacy of the vaccine, data from the Behavioral Risk Factor Surveillance System to estimate the average height of men in the U.S., and data from the General Social Survey to see how support for gun control has changed over time.
+As a first example, we’ll use results from a medical trial to estimate the efficacy of the vaccine.

 Vaccine Testing#